buhrmi/buhrmi/README.md

 ## Hi there, welcome to buhrmi productions

-We're proud to have established ourselves as one of the driving forces behind developing the musical landscape in South East Asia and Japan.
+We're happy and proud to have been given the opportunity to establish ourselves as one of the driving forces behind developing the musical landscape in South East Asia and Japan.

 ### Portfolio companies